So, you’re looking for some UX portfolio inspiration?

 How do you tackle different UX design challenges?
 What’s your approach to solving problems?
 Are you user-centric?

-It should introduce you as a designer and give the viewer an understanding of how you work.
+It should introduce you as a designer and give the viewer an understanding of your work.
 And, of course, all of these insights should come gift-wrapped in a visually engaging, user-friendly package.

 How to build an amazing UX portfolio